fredcooke/freeems-vanilla/README.md

 If you're wondering why this project was started have a look at [this page](http://www.diyefi.org/why.htm).

+### Obtaining the firmware

+The best way to get the latest development firmware is from the [build server!](http://builds.freeems.org)

 ### Building the firmware

+If you want to build your own firmware for some reason such as customisations, read below.

 Ensure that you have the latest release or latest code from the [github repository](http://github.com/fredcooke/freeems-vanilla).